top of page

 Well-graded ponds:

-• Reduce erosion along the edge of the pond
+• Reduce erosion along the pond's edge.

-• Make livestock access safer and easier
+• Make livestock access safer and easier.

-• Help keep embankments stable during heavy rain
+• Help keep embankments stable during heavy rain.

 Compaction and Water Retention

-In some cases, a pond liner is used when soil alone cannot stop leaks.
-Liners are not always needed, but they can help in sandy or rocky areas.
+In some cases, a pond liner is used when soil alone cannot prevent leaks.
+Liners may not always be necessary, but they can be beneficial in sandy or rocky areas.
+Strong compaction is a major part of pond construction and helps reduce future maintenance.

 Spillways, Water Flow, and Water Levels

-A good spillway:
+A well-designed spillway:

-• Keeps safe water levels
+• Maintains safe water levels.

-• Prevents water from flowing over the dam
+• Prevents water from flowing over the dam.

 Pond Installation Process and Final Shaping

-Final shaping decides:
+Final shaping determines:

-• Where livestock can enter safely
+• Where livestock can safely enter.

 This step also prepares the pond for filling and daily use.